Claim: Low-level employee suggests simple yet brilliant innovation that increases the profits of a successful company many times over.

 The brilliant notion served up in this legend is always startlingly obvious, something along the lines of "If you sold the drink in bottles, people could buy it in stores rather than have to come to a soda fountain to get it," or "If the hole in the tube were bigger, folks would squish out more of the product for each brushing and so

-would have to buy toothpaste more often,” or “If you did away with the little cardboard tray the candy bar sits on and just wrapped it without the tray, that chocolate bar would cost less to make.”
-Its simplicity is key to the legend’s purpose: just as it makes the blue collar guy who experiences the “Eureka!” moment appear brilliant, it positions those who run the company as overpaid fools for not themselves having thought of the simple twist.
+would have to buy toothpaste more often," or "If you did away with the little cardboard tray the candy bar sits on and just wrapped it without the tray, that chocolate bar would cost less to make."
+Its simplicity is key to the legend's purpose: just as it makes the blue collar guy who experiences the "Eureka!" moment appear brilliant, it positions those who run the company as overpaid fools for not themselves having thought of the simple twist.
 Their successes notwithstanding, the higher-ups are revealed to have feet of clay in this "triumph of the little guy" tale.

 Because legends impart their messages most effectively when contrasts are extreme, the one proffering the "It'll make (or save) you millions" tip hails from the lowest ranks of workers.
 Never does a junior executive, plant foreman, or shift supervisor come up with the notion; it's always the janitor or cleaning lady who leaves the high-priced executives with their jaws hanging open.

 Folks presumed to be of lower intelligence or ability by virtue of their lesser stations in the power structure appear in other urban legends, but in those tales they function as causes of mayhem rather than as solution bringers.
 In "Polished Off," a hospital janitor routinely unplugs life support equipment to free an outlet for his floor polisher, thereby causing patient after patient to die under mysterious circumstances.
 And in "Blew Moon," wives, maintenance workers, and washroom attendants employ their presumed lack of smarts to find entertainingly clueless ways to blast unsuspecting men off their bathroom thrones.

 Our legend about the low-level employee and his big idea has a non-business expression too: the classic urban legend "Tire Nut" tells of an ordinary fellow rescued from the plight of being stranded by a blown tire through the simple yet effective suggestion made by an escaped inmate from a lunatic asylum.

 Barbara "the advice was free, even if its giver wasn't" Mikkelson